sandinmyjoints/requests-review/review.rst

-A motivation that runs throughout the short history of programming is making it easier for humans to tell computers what to do, but ultimately we still end up with rules written by humans for humans to read describing how computers will talk to other computers.
+A motivation that runs throughout the short history of programming is making it easier for humans to tell computers what to do, but ultimately we still end up with rules written by humans for humans to read that describe how computers will talk to other computers.
 Then humans other than the ones who wrote those rules write programs to follow the rules, on the basis of promises that still more programmers are doing the same, in the hopes that all will be able to communicate to each other.

-For example, one part of an important specification called HTTP that defines how computers talk to each other on the parts of the internet that you and I use daily, says:
+For example, one part of an important specification called HTTP, which defines how computers talk to each other on the parts of the internet that you and I use daily, says: